 So ladies, if you want to wear short jeans and a skirt, go for it!
 It’s true that it will show your cankles but at least the result is way less horrible than the capri pants!

-For me, I do wear an A-line skirt from time to time, after all, I don’t want to hide cankles all day, that is too tiring!
+As for me, I do wear an A-line skirt from time to time, after all, I don’t want to hide cankles all day, that is too tiring!

 3. Opt for pointed shoes instead of round-toe shoes